dyngosz/dyngosz.github.io/_posts/2017-03-13-magic-spotify.md

 }
 });
 ```
 Aaaaand, **I am in**.
-Now I have full access to my Spotify account and along with that
+Now I have full access to my Spotify account and can do
-the ability to do any kinds of operations like looking up tracks, artists, creating a playlist
+all the stuff like looking up tracks, artists, creating a playlist
 or getting new releases.
 But what we are looking for is modifying existing playlist.
 From here on it is just **magic** - first I make a request to get list of tracks from
 Spotify's Discover Weekly: